rcrowder/EncodingSpecificityPrinciple/README.md

 http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3503225/

 Need to model? ;
-* oligodendrocytes variation between cortical regions?
+* Oligodendrocytes variation between cortical regions?
-* astrocyte calcium release and propogation events between cortical layers?
+* Astrocyte calcium release and propogation events between cortical layers?
-* astrocytic glial cell effects on the modulation of synaptic transmission and promotion of the myelinating activity of oligodendrocytes
+* Astrocytic glial cell effects on the modulation of synaptic transmission and promotion of the myelinating activity of oligodendrocytes
+* Martinotti cell cortical dampening mechanism?

 The audible frequency range for adult humans is about 20 Hz to 16,000 Hz.
 With about 32,000 hair cells in the cochlear.